qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-jax.md

 The end of the chain connects to an environment described by a Lindbladian dissipator which we model with the collapse operator $\sigma_x^{(N-1)}$ and coupling rate $\gamma$.

 As part of the [QuTiPv5 paper](#References), we see an extensive study on the computation time depending on the dimensionality $N$.
-In this example we cannot replicate the performance of a supercomputer of course, so we rather focus on the correct implementation to solve the Lindablad equation for this system using JAX and `mesolve()`.
+In this example we cannot replicate the performance of a supercomputer of course, so we rather focus on the correct implementation to solve the Lindblad equation for this system using JAX and `mesolve()`.

 ```python
 # system parameters